antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 ### Exercise questions

-- How the LLM-functions above should be changed in order to produce timeline plots of different wars?
+- How the LLM-functions pipeline above should be changed in order to produce timeline plots of different wars?
-- How the Raku code should be changed to produce timeline plots with Python?
+- How the Raku code should be changed in order to produce timeline plots with Python?
 (Instead of Mermaid-JS.)

 ------

 ## Statistics of output data types

-**Workflow:** We want to see and evaluate the distribution of data types given by LLM-functions:
+**Workflow:** We want to see and evaluate the distribution of data types of LLM-function results:
-1. Make a pipeline LLM-functions
+1. Make a pipeline of LLM-functions
 2. Create a list of random inputs "expected" by the pipeline
    - Or use the same input multiple times.
 3. Deduce the data type of each output